felixshing/Extract_info_stackoverflow/README.md

   Finally: open index.html under the templates folder.

   This example extracts Android-related questions from StackOverflow.
-You could extract any inforamtions from StackOverflow refering to the code in stackoverflow.py.
+You could extract any inforamtion from StackOverflow referring to the code in stackoverflow.py.

 ## Maintainers
   [@FelixChan0829](https://github.com/FelixChan0829)